Frequently asked questions

 Can I combine it with other sights?

 Easily.
 Saint-Denis pairs naturally with the Panthéon in central Paris — the two great resting places of the nation, one royal, one republican.
-Because the necropolis visit is compact and its entry is timed, it slots neatly into a Paris day around a visit to the Panthéon or the museums of the centre.
+Because the necropolis visit is compact and open-dated, it slots neatly into a Paris day around a visit to the Panthéon or the museums of the centre.